emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 1 action\
 You wreathe yourself in protective flames.
 You gain Resistance 5 to Cold damage.
 In addition, whenever a creature within 2m of you touches you or hits you with a Strike, it takes 2d6 Fire damage.

+At 7th level and 15th level, the damage increases by 1d6 and the Resistance increases by 5.

 You can use this Flourish once per day.

 ### Fireball
 Fire, Spell\
 2 actions\
 You engulf your foes in a ball of fire.
 Make a Basic Spell attack against the Dexterity Defense DC ofeach creature in a 12m radius circle centered at a point within 30m of you to deal 10d6 Fire damage.

+At 7th level and 15th level, the damage increases by 6d6.

 You can use this Flourish once per day.